 This report presents findings from a pilot evaluation of the Family Valued Model in Darlington.
 This was commissioned by the Department for Education as part of the Strengthening Families, Protecting Children (SFPC) programme.

 Family Valued is a whole system approach to children’s safeguarding.
-This involves training in Restorative Practice, Family Group Conference (FGC) services established or expanded, a review of existing local systems and new restorative services commissioned to address gaps in provision.
+This involves training in Restorative Practice and establishing or expanding Family Group Conference (FGC) services.
+It also entails carrying out a review of existing local systems and the commissioning of new restorative services to address gaps in provision.

 This pilot aimed to provide early insights into the rollout of Family Valued and inform the next phase of the evaluation by asking three key research questions.